 the friended, I exist without the mirth

-and glee of those born of more ample worth,
+and bliss of those born of more ample worth,

 Still, I am loved of my dear family

-and most scarce friends, my books, and by Lord God
+and most scarce friends, my books, and by my God,

-These things I cherish, honor, and so laud
+These things I treasure, honor, and so laud

 with gratitude and thanks abundantly,

-and am glad as a worm in blesséd sod.
+and so am glad like worms in blesséd sod.

 Peter Lewis Holmes